Find avocado industry information, publications, industry contacts and more

 Achieving more consistent yields of quality fruit in the Australian avocado industry

-Marketing activity updates can be found on the avocado page of Hortlink 2017, edition 1.
+Information on recent marketing activity can be found on the avocado page of Hortlink 2017, edition 1.

 Order a Final Report